+A. Common Procedures

-- 1. Common Procedures - a.
-Redeemer will endeavor to follow the procedure listed below to the best of its ability given current constraints and resources: - i.
-Any parent who would like his/her child to participate in a children's ministry program will sign the child into the appropriate classroom, nursery, or activity when he/she arrives,
+Redeemer will endeavor to follow the procedure listed below to the best of its ability given current constraints and resources:

+1. Any parent who would like his/her child to participate in a children's ministry program will sign the child into the appropriate classroom, nursery, or activity when he/she arrives, granting permission for the child to participate in that RPC event or program.

-- granting permission for the child to participate in that RPC event or program. - ii.
-Check-in and check-out of children applies to all children birth-PreK. - iii.
-The parent should use this opportunity to note any allergies or special needs the child may have. - iv.
-A parent or designated caregiver must be in the church building at all times while their children are checked-in. - v.
+- 2. Check-in and check-out of children applies to all children birth 5th grade. - 3.
+The parent should use this opportunity to note any allergies or special needs the child may have. - 4.
+A parent or designated caregiver must be in the church building at all times while their children are checked-in. - 5.
 Only the parent or designated caregiver who signed the child into the class is authorized to pick up the child.
-The exceptions to this are: - In the event of an emergency that would result in neither parent/guardian being available to sign out the child at the end of a session, the child will be released to the care of the volunteer and an elder, deacon, or staff member of RPC. - 2.
-A member can send their spouse to pick up their children. - 3.
+The exceptions to this are: - a.
+In the event of an emergency that would result in neither parent/guardian being available to sign out the child at the end of a session, the child will be released to the care of the volunteer and an elder, deacon, or staff member of RPC. - b.
+A member can send their spouse to pick up their children. - c.
 A parent may make prior arrangements with the Children's Ministry Director or his/her designee to allow for someone other than him/herself or his/her spouse to pick up the child at the end of a session.